Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/06d-secure-data-warehouse.md

    SELECT * FROM dbo.Orders;
      ```

 3. Deny permission to view a column in the table.
 The T-SQL statement prevents `<username>@<your_domain>.com` from seeing the CreditCard column in the Orders table.
-In the `DENY` statement, replace `<username>@<your_domain>.com` with a user name in your system who has **Viewer** permissions on the workspace.
+In the `DENY` statement, replace `<username>@<your_domain>.com` with a <inject key="testuser" enableCopy="true"/> user name in your system who has **Viewer** permissions on the workspace.

      ```T-SQL
    DENY SELECT ON dbo.Orders (CreditCard) TO [<username>@<your_domain>.com];
      ```

-4. Test column-level security by logging in to Fabric as the user you denied select permissions to.
+4. Switch to the private browser window, test column-level security by logging in to Fabric as the user you denied select permissions to.

 5. Query the Orders table to confirm that column-level security works as expected.
 The following query will return only the OrderID and CustomerID columns, not the CreditCard column.